VoineaguLabUNSW/gwp/docs/Guides/RNA-Seq/bulk.md

 ## Introduction

 Bulk RNA-seq involves sequencing the RNA extracted from a population of cells or tissues as a whole for the purpose of counting, while attempting to maintain proportionality with e.g. actual transcript expression.
-This is complicated by the need to convert to cDNA for sequancing, various biases and in eukaryotes - isoforms.
+This is complicated by the need to convert to cDNA for sequencing, various biases and in eukaryotes - isoforms.

 In this guide, we will use the best-practices Nextflow workflow, *nf-core/rnaseq* [(view official docs)](https://nf-co.re/rnaseq){target=”_blank”}.
 You can review alternate ways to run these steps (including command-line, Tower) in the general [Nextflow](../nextflow.md) section - the focus of this page will be on general steps and biological parameters.